vijayverma2003/PopulationMap/README.md

 2. The population data is based on Nominatim API, which may not be accurate for certain locations.

 3. Population data for every location is not available.

+## Conclusion

+This app demonstrates how to use openlayers to display location boundaries and retrieve data in JSON and GeoJSON format from **Nominatim API**.
+Additionally, it displays population data for the selected location.
+By using TypeScript and React, the app is well-structured and easy to maintain.